 While a family residence is typically a family’s most valuable asset and long-range investment toward retirement, it is much more because it is the place that is the centerpiece of a family’s life experiences – in short it is a family’s home.
 Tragically, the recession that continues to drag on has caused many families to lose this very special asset that is comprised of equal parts sentimental value and financial investment.
 Over 250,000 people lose their homes to foreclosure each year according to the Mortgage Bankers Association.
 It is easier to understand the magnitude of this data when one considers that on average parents of at least one child in every classroom in the U.S. is in danger of losing their home.
+The Arizona Chapter 13 Bankruptcy attorneys at Stone Rose Law work diligently to protect your homes and financial future.

 The most disheartening part of the mortgage meltdown is that many people that lost their residence to foreclosure could have prevented the loss of their family home.
 Chapter 13 Bankruptcy provides an effective way for homeowners to seek debt relief while protecting their family home.
 A Chapter 13 Bankruptcy permits you to keep your property (i.e., family residence), but pay back all or a portion of your debts over a three or five-year period.
-This provision of the Bankruptcy Code is also an important source of relief for debtors who cannot qualify for a Chapter 7 Bankruptcy under the means test because they are unable to meet the income requirements.
+This provision of the Bankruptcy Code is also an important source of relief for debtors who cannot qualify for a Chapter 7 Bankruptcy in Arizona under the means test because they are unable to meet the income requirements.

 While it is usually advisable to seek prompt legal advice and file for bankruptcy relief sooner rather than later, this is especially true when filing a Chapter 13 Bankruptcy.
 Anyone seeking Chapter 13 Bankruptcy relief in Arizona faces the opposite problem faced by many in trying to qualify for Chapter 7 bankruptcy protection.
 Whereas some cannot qualify for a Chapter 7 Bankruptcy because their income is too high, a fundamental criterion to qualifying for a Chapter 13 is not having enough income to fund a repayment plan.
 This means that depending on the specifics of your situation you may have a better chance of qualifying for a Chapter 13 Bankruptcy before your arrearages accrue too far planning payment too high for you to afford to pay.